ACM40960/project-16310126/README.md

 ### 4. Running the notebook 🏃‍♀️ 🖥️

-To run the notebook, download the ACM40960_21208251_16310126.nb included within this repository along with all prescribed data-sets.
-There should be 7 data-sets downloaded and included in the same folder as the Mathematica notebook.
-Opening Mathematica on your desktop should open on the following page:
+To run the notebook, download the notebook ACM40960.nb along with all prescribed data-sets into the same folder as the Mathematica noteboo.
+The Mathematica homepage

 ![image](https://user-images.githubusercontent.com/60405870/181854711-00dee655-c37b-4269-975c-086cbe729d64.png)

-Open the Mathematica notebook file.
+Open the Mathematica document.
 We recommend the user evaluate notebook before expanding sections, which takes approximately 2 minutes 24 seconds.
 The Evaluate Notebook option is included under the the evaluation tab.

 ![image](https://user-images.githubusercontent.com/60405870/181855350-fdfb1e80-435b-4ee1-be20-a5cf0ba6ca86.png)